-Danielle also enjoys partnering with employers to provide training on a variety of topics, including sexual harassment prevention, anti-discrimination, bullying, workplace investigations, accommodating disabled workers and special education, and counseling on day-to-day issues such as, policy creation/revision, handbook reviews, employee performance, discipline and termination, workplace investigations, disability accommodations, family and medical leave issues, background checks, and contract disputes.
+Danielle also enjoys partnering with employers to provide training on a variety of topics, including sexual harassment prevention, wage and hour matters, anti-discrimination, bullying, workplace investigations, accommodating disabled workers and special education, and counseling on day-to-day issues such as, policy creation/revision, handbook reviews, employee performance, discipline and termination, workplace investigations, disability accommodations, family and medical leave issues, background checks, and contract disputes.

 - University of San Diego, School of Law, J.D., 2007